-SITE NUMBER: B0104 NAME of SITE: Clinterty Proposer: Bancon Developments Ltd Proposer: Bancon Developments Ltd Nature of the proposal: Residential develo opment of 100 houses a and supporting services Checklist Score: 42 Constraints: Access ibility Recommendation: Undesirable Justification: This site does not score well in terms of accessibility, as there are no existing services in the area.
+SITE NUMBER: B0104 NAME of SITE: Clinterty

+Proposer: Bancon Developments Ltd

+Nature of the proposal: Residential development of 100 houses and supporting services

+Checklist Score: 42 Constraints: Accessibility

+This site does not score well in terms of accessibility, as there are no existing services in the area.
 These would need to be developed if this site was to be included in the Local Development Plan.
 This site could potentially be developed and is free from absolute constraints.
-However, this site is divorced from Aberdeen and providing attractive linkages, encouraging walking, cycling and public transport, to Aberdeen would be difficult. following the Examination into the 2012 Loca to meet the allowances set in the emerging s already seeks to supply a generous supply o al Development Plan.
-A Strategic Development of housing land and the an is considered to be appropriate and was established dequate housing and employment has been provided Plan.
-The emerging Strategic Development Plan re is no numerical justification to allocate further rising from this site which would justify allocating it for
+However, this site is divorced from Aberdeen and providing attractive linkages, encouraging walking, cycling and public transport, to Aberdeen would be difficult.

+The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
+Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
+The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.
+It is considered that there is no over-riding benefits arising from this site which would justify allocating it for development.